bitc/tsc-watch-wrapper/README.md

 Available options:
   -h,--help                Show this help text --with-tsc PROG          Path to the tsc executable.
-Default is "tsc"
+Default is "tsc" --skipLibCheck           Pass this flag through to tsc.
+This is recommended
+                           since it significantly improves compile speed, but note that in rare cases it is unsafe

 This program will run the TypeScript compiler in "watch" mode (in the current directory).
 When any file changes, a new compilation will automatically be